2017 Stock Market Predictions: Trump Slump in January for Stocks

 In my recent article, “Irrational Exuberance in US Stock Market Grasps at 20K for Dow,” I described how the Trump rally looks like exactly the kind of euphoric rise that is typically seen before a major stock market crash — rapid rate of rise fueled by emotions (joy/relief among Trump supporters), premised only on speculative hopes (a Trump plan that faces numerous obstacles before becoming reality) while having no basis in economic improvements or corporate earnings, stocks already being at a very heady CAPE (Cyclicly Adjusted Price-Earnings) ratio, the economy statistically overdue for a recession, and the fact that the Dow, in particular, was grasping for an extremely high milestone of 20K.
 Like the irrational rallies just before major crashes in recent history, it also came with a huge increase in trading volume, meaning a lot more people were suddenly jumping in to trade.

 A record-setting rally in the face of all that has “irrational exuberance” written all over it.
 But on top of that, it has the fact that most of the experts cannot even see it is irrational exuberance.
-When the bulls cannot see irrationality when it is right in front of them, that’s when you know it is exactly the right kind of blind rationality that can lead people uphill only to run off the precipice.
-As the market ran up, almost no one was predicting this bull run would end.
+When the bulls cannot see irrationality when it is right in front of them, that’s when you know it is exactly the right kind of blind irrationality that can lead people uphill only to run off the precipice.
+As the market ran up in the fall, almost no one was predicting this bull run would end.
 (At first; a few are now.)
 Consumer confidence hit an all-time high, too.
 So, optimism suddenly burst like fireworks everywhere but it’s all in the same old muddy economy.
 Nothing has actually changed yet.
 Obama is even still president.

 When the stock market soars with no evidence of fear, that’s when it is most vulnerable to a crash because markets only crash big when almost no one sees the crash coming.
 (If they saw it coming, they wouldn’t be running up the slope like lemmings in lock step.)
 The absence of fear creates surprise when the market turns, and surprise can easily become panic.
 It’s a manic-depressive kind of cycle.